Stomach pain after vomiting often results from irritation and can be eased with hydration, rest, and gentle remedies.

 Beyond immediate relief methods, holistic strategies support overall digestive wellness:

-- Mental relaxation techniques: Stress increases gut sensitivity; deep breathing helps calm nerves reducing nausea intensity.
+- Mental relaxation techniques: Stress can increase gut sensitivity; deep breathing may help some people feel less nauseated.

-- Mild physical activity post-recovery: Light walking stimulates digestion but avoid heavy exertion initially.
+- Mild physical activity post-recovery: Light walking can feel helpful once nausea has passed, though heavy exertion should be avoided early on.

 Key Takeaways: How To Relieve Stomach Pain After Throwing Up